devnalwa/csc207-soundsofsorting/README.md

 2. "javac -d "classes" src/edu/grinnell/sortingvisualizer/*.java src/edu/grinnell/sortingvisualizer/sorts/Sorts.java src/edu/grinnell/sortingvisualizer/sortevents/*.java"
-(this needs to be copied when you opened up the README.md file since the star.java is not displayed if not opened.)
+(this needs to be copied when you opened up the README.md file using "edit this file" since the star.java is not displayed if not opened.)

 3. java -classpath "classes" edu.grinnell.sortingvisualizer.SortingVisualizer